davidmcclure/stacks/docs/cluster.md

 - **`raw/`** - The raw files that the extraction jobs run against.
 In most cases, these are just decompressed copies of the bundles in `dist` without any changes, but in a couple of cases there are some small changes that need to be made before the jobs can run.
 Eg, in the Price Lab corpus, there's a zipfile embedded in the original bundle that has to get opened up.
 The final formats expected by the adapters are documented by the stacks-fixtures repository, which contains the testing data that the test suite runs against.
 As long as the data in `raw` looks the same, the adapters will work as expected.

 - **`ext/`** - The output of the extraction jobs.
 These are the final, normalized versions of the texts that we can run code against.
 Each of the top-level corpus directories in `raw` gets mirrored in `ext` - eg, texts pulled from `raw/ecco` get written into `ext/ecco`.
-Inside of the `ext` folders, the texts are stored as bzipped JSON files, laid out in a hashed directory structure that based on the identifiers of the texts in the original corpora.
+Inside of the `ext` folders, the texts are stored as bzipped JSON files, laid out in a hashed directory structure based on the identifiers of the texts in the original corpora.

   For example, say there's a text in `ncco` with the identifier of `NCCOF0092-C00000-B0005704`.
 The extractor will take the MD5 checksum of the identifier - in this case `f98c604e2ad64e2ccb3eefc1ce1286df` - and use the first three digits to create a directory for the file in the corresponding `ext` directory for the corpus - `ext/ncco/f98`.
 Then, the normalized JSON file is named from the other 29 digits in the hash.
 So, the final path would be `ext/ncco/f98/c604e2ad64e2ccb3eefc1ce1286df.json.bz2`.